 Penwith · TR19

 We prepare and submit planning applications to Cornwall Council and, where relevant, the Isles of Scilly authority — handling drawings, statements, validation queries and officer negotiation from start to determination.
-In St Just in Penwith, that work is shaped by the place itself — St Just is the most westerly town in mainland Britain, AONB and World Heritage designated, with a strong Cornish-Methodist character and a market square at its core, with a building stock that leans toward miners' cottages and Wesleyan chapels and chapel conversions.
+Every St Just in Penwith project we take on begins with reading the local context — St Just is the most westerly town in mainland Britain, AONB and World Heritage designated, with a strong Cornish-Methodist character and a market square at its core, with a building stock that leans toward Victorian terraces around the square and Wesleyan chapels and chapel conversions.

 • Conservation Area